So you’re looking to learn how to increase bench press strength?

 Sometimes when folks focus on increasing their bench press, they end up neglecting the use of dumbbells in their pressing movements.
 It’s understandable why someone would do this.

-You figure that what you are trying to enhance is your barbell bench press, so why would you invest any effort in using the dumbbells in your pressing movements.
+You figure that what you are trying to enhance is your barbell press, so why would you invest any effort in using the dumbbells in your pressing movements.

 The logic here is fair enough I would say.